-snmp-server community community-string [group group name | rw]
+snmp-server community community\string [group group\name | rw]

-no snmp-server community community-string [group group name | rw]
+no snmp-server community community\string [group group\name | rw]

-Syntax Description community-string Community string that acts like a password and permits access to SNMP. group (Optional) Specifies the group to which this community name belongs. group name (Optional) Name of the group. rw (Optional) Specifies read-write access with this community string.
-Command Defaults An SNMP community v string permits read-only access to all MIB objects.
-A community string is s assigned to the Secure Domain Router (SDR) owner.
-Command Modes Global configuration ( (config) mode.
-Usage Guidelines To use this command, you must be in a user group associated with a task group that includes the proper task IDs.
+Syntax Description community_string Community string that acts like a password and permits access to SNMP. group (Optional) Specifies the group to which this community name belongs. group_name (Optional) Name of the group. rw (Optional) Specifies read-write access with this community string.
+Command Defaults An SNMP community string permits read-only access to all MIB objects.
+A community string is assigned to the Secure Domain Router (SDR) owner.
+Command Modes Global configuration (config) mode.
+Usage Guidelines To use this command, you must be in a user group associated with a task group that includes the propertask IDs.
 Use the snmp-server community command to configure the community access string to permit access to SNMP.
 To remove the specified community string, use the no form of this command.
-Note SDR, regardless of the a community name provides access only to the object instances that belong to that e access privilege assigned to the community name.
-Access to the owner SDR and rivileges are available only from the owner SDR.
-Examples The following example shows how to add the community comaccess: ServiceEngine(config)# snmp-server community comaccess rw The following example shows how to remove the community comaccess: g)# no snmp-server community comaccess Related Commands Command Description snmp-server contact snmp-server contact line no snmp-server contact
+Note In a non-owner SDR, a community name provides access only to the object instances that belong to tha SDR, regardless of the access privilege assigned to the community name.
+Access to the owner SDR and system-wide access privileges are available only from the owner SDR.
+Examples The following example shows how to add the community comaccess: ServiceEngine(config)# snmp-server community comaccess rw The following example shows how to remove the community comaccess: ServiceEngine(config)# no snmp-server community comaccess 5 Related Commands Command Description snmp-server view Defines a Version 2 SNMP (SNMPv2) MIB view.

+snmp-server contact